V01D-NULL/MoonOS/README.md

 	- make run

 ## Building an ISO
-- First build and move limine-cd.bin and limine.sys into boot/
-- Run make && make _iso, that's it!
+- Run `make`, that's literally all there is to it, lol :)

 # My journey: (Inspiration for newcomers)
 I have always wanted to make an OS, so one day I decided to build one.